Welcome to BCE Tech Lab HQ!

 All K-5 students regularly use Canvas as the "one-stop shop" for all activities related to tech lab.
 They also use Nearpod, Kahoot and Quizizz as part of lessons and corresponding projects.
 These web-based platforms engage students and allow them to show what they know while promoting healthy competition.

 ** Keyboarding **

 Students in grades 1-5 use Typing Club to complete practice lessons that help improve eye-hand coordination, accuracy and words per minute (WPM).
 To read more about Typing Club, click the icon below.

 ** Coding **

 Every year, to coincide with the worldwide Hour of Code initiative, students are introduced to computer coding.
-Students first learn about what coding is, where it is used in their daily lives, and how it is created.
-With the assistance of our STEAM teacher, students are provided hands-on opportunitie to see code in action by programming Ozobots, Dash and Lego Mindstorms.
+First they learn about what coding is, where it is used in their daily lives, and how it is created.
+Then, with the assistance of our STEAM teacher, they are provided hands-on opportunities to see code in action by programming Ozobots, Dash and Lego Mindstorms.